How to build good credit is one of the questions I get asked all the time.

 Avoid any business that claims they can “help” you improve your credit.
 The only way to build good credit is through diligence and time.

-When it comes to fixing or improving your credit history, the first thing you need to do is get your credit report
+To build good credit the first thing you need to do is get your credit report

 If you’re looking to improve your credit score, the 5 steps below will help you build good credit over time!